Disappearance of Peng Shuai: Disappearance and aftermath

-After making the Weibo post, Peng stopped communicating on social media.
+Approximately 30 minutes after making the Weibo post, the post disappeared and references to Peng Shuai disappeared from China's internet.
+Peng stopped communicating on social media.
 When asked about her whereabouts on 3 November, foreign ministry spokesman Wang Wenbin said, "I have not heard of the issue you raised.
 This is not a diplomatic question".
 On 17 November, reporters put the question to another foreign ministry spokesperson, Zhao Lijian, who replied that the matter was not a diplomatic issue and suggested that the reporter contact the "relevant department".
 Hu Xijin, editor-in-chief of the CCP-owned tabloid Global Times tweeted, "As a person who is familiar with Chinese system, I don't believe Peng Shuai has received retaliation and repression speculated by foreign media for the thing people talked about".
-Commentators seized upon the "he who must not be named" wording in Hu's tweet, and noted that the Global Times has not covered the accusations against the former vice-premier at all.
+Commentators seized upon the vague, deflective wording in Hu's tweet, and noted that the Global Times has not covered the accusations against the former vice-premier at all.

 On 14 November, WTA chief executive Steve Simon called on Chinese authorities to investigate Peng's allegations and stop censoring the subject.
 The state-affiliated Chinese Tennis Association responded with a statement that Peng was safe and not under any physical threat.
 Simon said that no one associated with the WTA, including officials and active players, had been able to reach her directly to confirm her status.
 ATP chairman Andrea Gaudenzi also expressed concern about the uncertainty surrounding Peng's immediate safety and whereabouts.
 He offered full support for WTA's investigation into Peng's allegations and said that the ATP would continue to monitor the situation closely.
 On 12 November, the hashtag #WhereIsPengShuai was first used, and went on to trend globally.
 On 15 November, tennis player Novak Djokovic expressed his shock at Peng's disappearance in comments to reporters after winning his ATP Finals opener.
 On 16 November, tennis player Naomi Osaka posted a message on Twitter demanding answers about Peng's whereabouts and her sexual allegation.
 Tennis players Serena Williams, Andy Murray, and Billie Jean King expressed their concerns as well about Peng's alleged disappearance.
 Djokovic said the incident was "shocking" and Osaka said "Censorship is never OK at any cost."
 On 21 November, Roger Federer and Rafael Nadal voiced concern for Peng.
 On 15 November, Jon Wertheim of Sports Illustrated wrote that the "2008 Beijing Games that were supposed to liberalize China made its regime only more brazen in rejecting liberal democracy and human rights" and called for the cancellation of all tournaments in China until the whereabouts of Peng had been ascertained.
 He suggested that the Tour cut ties with China to make a statement before the Winter Olympics that "Our athletes' safety and our moral principles—our belief in women's rights, human rights and democracy—matter more than our balance sheets."